Are you wondering what a brindle pitbull is?

 Should you get this pitbull dog breed?

-Or are you a pitbull lover or dog lovers and interested in this highly misunderstood dog breed, then you are in the right place.
+Or are you a pitbull lover or dog lover and interested in this highly misunderstood dog breed, then you are in the right place.

-There is a lot of pessimistic information about the Pitbull dog brr being a dangerous canine.
+There is a lot of pessimistic information about the Pitbull dog being a dangerous canine.

 What is a Brindle Pitbull?